jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 ## A centralized search interface for my digital brain (memex)

 I want to be able to open an interface, type three words, and instantly see results from everything my digital self has interacted with.
 Emails, years of full-text browsing history, text messages, Slack messages across __all__ my organizations, calendar invites and events, books, podcast transcripts I’ve consumed, Twitter and Instagram DMs, PDFs I’ve downloaded, bash commands, videos I’ve seen, my online files, offline files, notes, blog post drafts - I really do mean everything.

+I acutely feel the need for this when I'm trying to find something I know I've seen online, but can't remember where.
+Google is wonderful for finding new information, but absolutely poor for re-finding things.
+Chrome's history has so much potential - but I suspect Google would much rather have us run past their ads a few additional times rather go direct to the source.
 I accept I might be in the minority on this one.
 Regardless, this tool should:

 - Accept and parse the following queries:
 	- spacex announcement video 2016